7 Great Fall Drives in Washington

 There’s color galore by car on the popular road trip route that follows Highway 101 from Sequim to Port Angeles, out around Lake Crescent, on around to Forks and out to the Hoh Rain Forest.
 Go midweek if possible, because weekends on the Olympic Peninsula continue to be popular through the fall.

 When to go: Mid-to-late October to late November

 Why visit: Right along the western shore of Lake Washington (just south of the University of Washington’s main campus), the 230-acre Washington Park Arboretum offers a complete sensory experience in the fall.
 The sprawling green space boasts more deciduous tree species than any other setting in the Northwest, which means beautiful fall colors at every turn.

 Start in the Woodland Garden.
 “This is the most concentrated area of consistently great fall color, which is especially visible with the backdrop of native conifers in the valley the garden lies in,” says Ray Larson, the arboretum’s Curator of Living Collections.
-The three-quarter-mile Azalea Way walk features larger maples, hickories, cherries, serviceberries, deciduous azaleas, dogwoods and magnolias that offer a variety of reds, oranges and yellows in a great variety of sizes and leaf shapes, says Larson, “While the arboretum’s Japanese Garden offers fall coloring maples and azaleas along with ginkgoes and views across the large pond.”
+The three-quarter-mile Azalea Way walk features larger maples, hickories, cherries, serviceberries, deciduous azaleas, dogwoods and magnolias that offer various reds, oranges and yellows in many sizes and leaf shapes, says Larson, “While the arboretum’s Japanese Garden offers fall coloring maples and azaleas along with ginkgoes and views across the large pond.”

 —Revised by Harriet Baskas, last updated in October 2022.